MetX

 Biography

 Driss Filali is a mâalem, or master gnawa musician, and one of the key artists from the Moroccan diaspora in Brussels.
-He’s a member and one of the composers of the gnawa-jazz band Marockin’ Brass and also co-artistic coordinator of the gnawa training program Karkaba.
+Member of MetX groups like Marockin’ Brass and Banda Quetzal, he is also co-artistic coordinator of the gnawa training program Karkaba.

 In 2005 he performs together with his nephew at the international gnawa festival of Essaouira, after which Driss comes to Belgium in 2007.
-He soon meets Luc Mishalle, who proposes him to join the group Marockin’ Brass.
+He soon meets Luc Mishalle, who proposes him to join the gnawa-jazz fusion band Marockin’ Brass.
 Together, they start playing concerts in Belgium and abroad and write the band’s fourth album Beats & Pieces.

 Projects